dangtunguyen/IoTSan/README.md

 # Code Structure

 IoTSan is developed based on [Bandera](http://bandera.projects.cs.ksu.edu/) and its code structure is as following:
-1. The "App Dependency Analyzer" module and "Translator" module are at "IoTSan/src/edu/ksu/cis/bandera/jjjc/gparser/"
+1. The "*App Dependency Analyzer*" module and "*Translator*" module are at "IoTSan/src/edu/ksu/cis/bandera/jjjc/gparser/"
-2. The "Model Generator" module is at "IoTSan/src/edu/ksu/cis/bandera/spin/"
+2. The "*Model Generator*" module is at "IoTSan/src/edu/ksu/cis/bandera/spin/"
-3. The "Configuration Extractor" module is at "IoTSan/src/configextractor" (This module is not yet integrated into IoTSan at this initial version).
+3. The "*Configuration Extractor*" module is at "IoTSan/src/configextractor" (This module is not yet integrated into IoTSan at this initial version).

 # Implementation Note